woojean/woojean.github.io/_posts/交易/2022/2022-01-19-Nothing-2nd-Edition.md

 There is bliss because all is as it should be: It’s perfect,It’s exactly the way It is.
 In a cloud, a leaf, an animal, a person is seen the Eternal, the Deathless, the Nameless.
 The face of the <u>unfathomable</u> Mystery is present everywhere.

-The whole unI'verse is seen in a rI'ver or a blade of grass,and yet, there’s no one to see it.
+The whole unI'verse is seen in a river or a blade of grass,and yet, there’s no one to see it.
 It is the Existence Itself now who sees.
 The old inhabitant and all her sufferings is gone;now God is the only inhabitant.
 God looks out at God.
 God sings a song to God.
 Infinity can be held in the <u>palm</u> of the hand.
 Less has become more, for there is a grace over the most mundane details of daily life, or over nothing at all.

 There is a kind of great drunkenness with life — but no drunkard, for no one is there.
 There is nobody, nothing.
 Ther eis simply bliss, peace, grace, enchantment for no reason, nocause.
 It’s just the quality' of the Mystery.